 Penalty: a fine of $2 000.

+[Regulation 49 amended in Gazette 1 Mar 2006 p.
+936.]

 50. Care for children in exceptional circumstances

 Nothing in regulation 49 prevents a licensee or a supervising officer from caring for a child who is not an enrolled child contrary to that regulation if the circumstances are exceptional and all reasonable steps have been taken to have the child collected by a parent as soon as is practicable.